 ADVANCED VIDEO EDITING

-In this two-day graduate-level certificate course you will take your editing and storytelling skills to the next level.
-Using Adobe professional editing software, Premiere CC 2018, you’ll learn a host of tips of tricks to make your videos stand our from the crowd!
-Plus, you’ll learn advanced storytelling techniques to assure your videos are viewed by your audience.
+In this two-day graduate-level certificate course you will take your editing skills to the next level.
+Using Adobe professional editing software, Premiere CC 2018, you’ll learn a host of tips and techniques to make your videos stand out from the crowd!

 In this workshop you will learn: